saimshrestha/FS-trimming-/FSTRIMdoc.md

 #Filesystem trimming: Linux On Azure  ( Premium storage-SSD)
 ##WHAT IS TRIMMING?
-A trim command (known as TRIM in the ATA command set, and UNMAP in the SCSI command set) allows an operating system to inform a solid-state drive (SSD) which blocks of data are no longer considered in use and can be wiped internally.
+A trim command (known as TRIM in the ATA command set, and UNMAP in the SCSI command set) allows an operating system to inform a solid-state drive (SSD) which blocks of data are no longer considered in use and can be wiped internally:

 > wikipedia

 SSD drives are composed of groups of Flash (NAND) memory cells.
 Three major differences from traditional magnetic disks can affect the performance of SSD drives: